hausdorff/davidbalbert.github.com/_posts/2013-08-9-turning-the-apple-2e-into-a-lisp-machine-pt-1.md

 So, we ended up writing some C code that allows us to encode arbitrary binary data as an *audio signal*.

+*(UPDATE: This C code is located [here](https://github.com/hausdorff/apple2e-audio-transport), and as [lscharen points out](https://news.ycombinator.com/item?id=6200537), it should be noted that it is very much derivative of David Schmidt's excellent [ADTPro library](http://adtpro.cvs.sourceforge.net/).)*

 Using this, we were able to write the lisp prototype on our laptops, and simply transmit the program via the audio jack to the Apple //e.

 Code for the prototype is [here](https://github.com/hausdorff/turtles)---the README contains a reasonably complete explanation of what is possible, and the code is vaguely readable.
 A demonstration of the system in action is below.
 Following the video is a discussion of how the deployment code works.